 The scheme is located on the FRB, which spans the Firth of Forth connecting South Queensferry to North Queensferry.
-Residential properties and two business properties lie within 300m of the scheme extents. the closest residential properties lie 145m southeast of the bridge, including Castle Rock Edinvar sheltered housing.
-The properties in proximity to the FRB are positioned below the viaducts and are therefore somewhat screened from the FRB works.
+No properties lie within 300m of the scheme extents.

 Segregated cycleways/footways run alongside the FRB northbound and southbound carriageways.
 National Cycle Network (NCN) route 1 and a Core Path (ID: Cross Boundary) cross the Firth of Forth via the southbound cycleway/footway.